-Changes in NOS and FIF resulting from primary equity offerings representing at least 5%, 10% or 25% for Standard, Small Caps and Micro Caps respectively of the security's pre-event number of shares are implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
+Changes in NOS and FIF resulting from primary equity offerings representing at least 5%, 10% or 25% for Standard constituents (as well as securities assigned to Standard size segment but failed to be added to the Index), Small Cap constituents (as well as securities assigned to Small Cap size segment but failed to be added to the Index) and Micro Cap constituents (as well as listed securities not assigned to any size segment) respectively of the security's pre-event number of shares are implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
 Otherwise, the event is implemented as soon as practicable after the relevant information is made available.